pirate-505/tgcleanup/README.md

 - Build it yourself from [sources](https://github.com/tdlib/td) following provided [instructions](https://github.com/tdlib/td#building)
 - Try precompiled ones from https://github.com/Bannerets/tdlib-binaries
 - Search in your distro's repositories for precompiled version for your system.
+- Or just try docker image with prebuilt library.

 You will have to provide path to your version of libtdjson manually with special parameter `--lib-path <path/to/libname.so>`.
 Or just put it into _lib_ folder and rename to _libtdjson.so_, replacing old one.

-Eventually I will make docker image with all required stuff, so it will be more portable and universal.

 ## Usage